 Early fall is the ideal time to seed or overseed your Northeast lawn.
 Plant Pennington Smart Seed Northeast Mix about 45 days before your typical first fall frost date so it gets established before winter comes.

 Gradually reduce watering from 1 inch of water per week to 1 inch every 10 to 14 days.

 Manage fallen leaves by raking or mulching so your Northeast lawn enters winter free of leaf cover.

 Keep your Northeast lawn free of winter debris, such as stick and rocks, so you're ready when spring comes.

 Sharpen mowers and clean turf tools to lessen risks of lawn disease from year to year and be ready for an early spring.

 In late winter, as your lawn thaws, flush areas with known de-icing salt or pet urine damage.
 This helps prepare your lawn for spring repairs.

 By giving your Northeast lawn a foundation of premium grass seed varieties specifically suited to the region's unique challenges, you can enjoy a thicker, lusher lawn for years to come.
 Pennington has been cultivating the trust of homeowners and lawn professionals for three generations by growing the finest grass seed possible.
 With Pennington Smart Seed Northeast Mix, you benefit from better research, better seed and better results — guaranteed.

-Pennington and Smart Seed are registered trademarks of Pennington Seed, Inc.
+Pennington, One Step Complete and Smart Seed are registered trademarks of Pennington Seed, Inc.